KristijanLaskovski/FINAL_PET_CARE/README.md

  <divclass="row">
- When a user wants to find some tips fot taking good care for his pet, that can be don by going to the Tips for pet care activity.
+ When a user wants to find some tips for taking good care for his pet, that can be done by going to the Tips for pet care activity.
  <br/>
 <img alt="Logo"  heignt="600" width="300" src="https://raw.githubusercontent.com/KristijanLaskovski/FINAL_PET_CARE/master/App%20images/tips.jpg"><br/>
 <br/>